 Dill & Dijon Potato Salad

 A traditional potato salad recipe is the ideal side dish to make and take camping!
 Tender potatoes are easy to prepare and travel well when packing and preparing for a camping trip.

 We love that this fresh dill potato salad only needs a few simple ingredients from the grocery store!
-And it makes the perfect make-ahead dish for summer, great for pairing with smoked baby back ribs, smoked brisket or beer can chicken.
+And it makes the perfect make-ahead dish for summer, great for pairing with smoked baby back ribs, smoked brisket, or beer can chicken.

+Dill & Dijon Potato Salad